UWB-Adv-Data-Vis/Twitter-shiny/README.md

 ## Congratulations

 Well done!
-You made an interactive data visualization using twitter data!
+You made an interactive data visualization using imdb data!
 We will discuss different ways to publish your work to the web but for now anyone who has your code can reproduce your visualizations!

 Look over your work, make sure you are ready to push your changes, and then use Git to ***Push*** to GitHub Classroom.